Skip to main content

 // Register the provider

-cdnService.registerProvider('custom', new MyCustomCDNProvider());
+cdnService.registerProvider('my-custom', new MyCustomCDNProvider());

 Using Default Provider Implementations